Manifesto Directory Structure

 index.php

-The default script page
+The default index script page

 The first two provide popup windows for Manifesto’s WYSIWYG editor.
 The index.php page receives and parses all page requests, and includes the appropriate templates needed to respond to the request.
 It contains no actual HTML markup, all of which belongs in the page_layout and other templates.